SOLIDusr/SOLIDusr/README.md

 ## About me

 - 🔭 Now I'm working onto "requesto-py" repository.
-It is a simple ORM for Postgres and SQLite on python.
+It is a simple wrapper for Postgres and SQLite on python.
-- 🌱 I am learnong java, kotlin, kotlin multiplatform.
+- 🌱 I am learning java && cotlin
-- 📫 My e-mail: naromori@dolta.su
+- 📫 My e-mail: ~~naromori@dolta.su~~ Not avaliable due to server failing T .
+T
 - 🤔 Check out my last project and help it become actually usefull!
 - :zap: Stay safe and don't forget to add docs to your projects...
 Or you're smell bad xD
 ---